HsKA-OSGIS/nycgraffiti_map/README.md

 9. Update lines of code 252,263,274,285,296,307,318 with the names of your layers in GeoServer.

 #Important points about the map

-    The NYC Graffiti map was developed using OSGeo-Live in VirtualBox.
-The position of elements was set for a high resolution projector in VirtualBox.
-You may experience alignment errors on lower resolution monitors or in browsers outside of the VirtualBox environment.
-    The legends that can be accessed by checking the checkboxes in the 'Table of Contents' were designed so that only one is showing at a time.
+    - The legends that can be accessed by checking the checkboxes in the 'Table of Contents' were designed so that only one is showing at a time.
 Please keep in mind that you have to deselect one legend before accessing the next.
 In the same way, a legend will be only visible if the main thematic layer to which it is associated is selected.
 When this layer is not selected, the legend will not show.
+    - The NYC Graffiti map was developed using OSGeo-Live in VirtualBox.
+The position of elements was set for a high resolution projector in VirtualBox.
+You may experience alignment errors on lower resolution monitors or in browsers outside of the VirtualBox environment.